 RISK CONCERN LEVEL MITIGATION STRATEGY Adequacy of Public Service: The Board can't record water rights it authorizes in WRIS until development is complete.
-Moderate Prioritize development of enhancements so they can be operational as soon as possible.
 The public will not be able to access an accurate record of water rights in the Query system during this time.
-Moderate Prioritize development of enhancements so they can be operational as soon as possible.
+Moderate